G01d3nW01f/RansomWare-Sample/README.md

 ## this is the sample ransom ware [file encryption] education purpose only

-AES encryption all file in current directory
+AES encrypt all file in current directory

 compile
 ```